MillerBrainObservatory/millerbrainobservatory.github.io/_sources/guides/hpc.md

 # Working on HPC

-This guide explains how to transfer data from a from an MBO workstation to the Rockefeller HPC.
+This guide explains how to transfer data from a MBO workstation to your labs HPC space.

 See the [Rockefeller HPC documentation](https://hpc.rockefeller.edu/), specifically the [user guides](https://hpc.rockefeller.edu/guides/) for more information.